Risk Arbitrage Today Poll: Tech Wreck Or Buying Opportunity

 Lattice Semiconductor

 Lattice Semiconductor (NASDAQ:LSCC) hopes the 3rd time is the charm.
-Lattice on Monday withdrew and then re-filed their joint voluntary notice to CFIUS.
+Lattice on Monday withdrew and then re-filed its joint voluntary notice to CFIUS.
 It was the third time that Lattice has submitted the deal.
 Once CFIUS accepts the joint voluntary notice, it will commence a new 30-day period, which may be followed by a 45-day investigation period.

 Lattice and Canyon Bridge agreed to extend the outside date of the merger to September 30, to allow for the possible 75 days for the latest CFIUS review.

 In November, Canyon Bridge Capital Partners agreed to buy Lattice for $1.3 billion which works out to $8.30 per share in cash.
-CFIUS approval is needed for the deal to close.
+CFIUS's approval is needed for the deal to close.
 The issue is that Canyon Bridge is funded by cash originating from China's central government.

 Should the deal not be completed at least Lattice investors can point to the company's proxy's background section which showed that 15 other companies had interest in Lattice last year.
 In addition, the Semiconductor index has gained almost 25% since Lattice has been bought.